raghavimoningi/LoadRunnerExercises/README.md

 # ⚡ Micro Focus LoadRunner Professional Exercises

 These exercises were designed to learn LoadRunner by doing.
 This exercise series is a part of **Performance Testing Trilogy 🔺**.

-Looking for JMeter Exercises?
-[Here it is](https://github.com/QAInsights/JMeter-Exercises).

 > Currently these series under active development.